Green works for second term in St Elizabeth SW

 “We have started the journey of turning Black River into the cultural heritage mecca of not only Jamaica, but the Caribbean… We redid the Zong monument, which has a lot of history in terms of slavery.
 We are going to do a museum in our second term,” he said.

 “One of the big plans we have is to ensure that Mountainside is made into the Donald Sangster square.
-We plan to celebrate our National Hero Donald Sangster, who is from Mountainside… We plan to use the next term to turn his home into an iconic tourism destination,” he emphasised.
+We plan to celebrate our hero Donald Sangster, who is from Mountainside… We plan to use the next term to turn his home into an iconic tourism destination,” he emphasised.

 Green also has plans for the agriculture and fishing sectors, with irrigation projects to provide water to farming communities, the construction of a cold storage facility, climate change training, and equipment for fishermen.